avaneerd/avetodo/README.md

 The result should be something like this:
 ![ave todo first run](/readmecontent/images//first-run-todo.png?raw=true)

 We can click the 'complete' button to see it disappear and see a completed date show up instead.

+Because we don't save the data persistently the changes we make will be gone after refreshing.
+In the next chapter we will be creating a server in node to be able to save the data to disc.